Full House! Q and A With Austin Real Estate Agent, Heather Hudson

 The areas closest to our urban core have always had higher values and now you can see those have doubled or even tripled in areas like Tarrytown, Pemberton, Rollingwood and Westlake Hills.
 But, it is the more rural area outside of town that has seen a true explosion.

 In fact, I am co-listing a 2,600-acre ranch with Tana Southard on my team that has been in a family since 1850.
-It is a developers dream with a development agreement already approved to build up to 9,000 homes.
+It is a developers dream with a development agreement already approved by the city to build up to 9,000 homes on the property.

 What advice would you give someone hoping to get into real estate?